Some of this post might be a little graphic about physical illness. You probably don’t want to be eating whilst you read this.

 Then came university interviews.
 I was very nervous before all of them, but the first one was easily the worst.
 I was interviewing for an awesome course at Kent (BA, MA, DÉUG, L-ès-L and M-ès-L in French; I’d’ve hated it!) so, rather than taking the sleeper from Plymouth and arriving in Canterbury at 8am, I stayed overnight with my aunt and uncle in Watford.
 This was my first introduction to Imodium, and the lovely cooked breakfast my aunt made me didn’t stay in my stomach for long.
 I was ill at Watford Junction, at Euston, at Victoria (where my first experience of a peephole and cottaging confused and distracted me for long enough for me to stop being ill and get on the damn train), on the train, at Canterbury and at UKC.
 As you might have gathered, my panic attacks come with nausea and diarrhœa.

 My panic attacks were sporadic for a while, but became particularly problematic when I was at university.
-After I moved in with Scott, I had a 45-minute bus ride to UEA (I got an offer from Kent I was never going to meet) and, at times, the idea of travelling this far without easy access to a toilet; it took me a long time to realise that my stomach wasn’t the problem — I was diagnosed with IBS whilst at uni and had to intercalate my third year because I was so often so ill and had an appendectomy the same year.
+After I moved in with Scott, I had a 45-minute bus ride to UEA (I got an offer from Kent I was never going to meet) and, at times, the idea of travelling this far without easy access to a toilet was just too much for me to take; it took me a long time to realise that my stomach wasn’t the problem — I was diagnosed with IBS whilst at uni and had to intercalate my third year because I was so often so ill and had an appendectomy the same year.

 The stomach problems and panic attacks settled down for a while after my appendectomy and I started to think the problem had been solved.
 Though the problems came back after a while — when I was asked to work on-site for M&S at Stockley Park, panic meant I was unable to do so.
 Whilst I got past that, it became a problem at work, I was prescribed medication and made some progress.